• Free shipping on all orders

 This involves scouting out the area and making sure that it’s safe for trapping and release.
 Volunteers will also check to see if there are any cats living in enclosed spaces or other places that could be dangerous.

 This is also an excellent opportunity to hand out TNR pamphlets and educate the local population about your initiative.
 While you’re at it, try and recruit more volunteers to assist with the program.
-You could always do with an extra pair of hands or two.
+You could always do it with an extra pair of hands or two.

 3. Prepare for Trapping

 Trapping the cats is arguably the most difficult part of the entire process.
-But adequate preparation will go a long way towards ensuring success.
+However adequate preparation will go a long way towards ensuring success.
 Proper preparation involves establishing feeding patterns, doing a census, and setting up shelters and feeding centers.

 The trap should be pre-baited and tested to make sure that it functions properly.
 It’s also important to check if the trap is legal, as there may be restrictions on the trap size and weight in certain areas.